giteshk/apigee_multi_org_aggregator/README.md

         e.g. gkli,https://api.enterprise.apigee.com/v1,edgeorgadmin@apigee.com,edgePa55w0rd
      * You can add multiple organizations
-6. In the developer portal you would use the orgadmin credentials for the org that this proxy is deployed to and replace the endpoint with the one the proxy is deployed on. (proxy verifies the credentials passed from the developer portal against the current org before proceeding)
+6. In the developer portal you would use the orgadmin credentials for the org that this proxy is deployed to and replace the endpoint with the one this proxy is deployed on. (proxy verifies the credentials passed from the developer portal against the current org before proceeding)

-**This proxy needs an update to developer portal code base so that the machine name is not validated when editing existing apps**
+**This proxy needs an update to developer portal code base so that the machine name is not validated when editing existing apps.**
 **Proxy adds {{orgname}} to the internal name to keep track of where the product exists**

 ### API Products